cccttt10/super-rent-frontend/README.md

 Once your environment is configured, in the project root directory:

-1. `yarn install` to download the project's dependencies.
+1. `yarn install` to download the project's dependencies

-2. `yarn start` to start the web interface in development mode .
+2. `yarn start` to start the web interface in development mode

-3. Visit `localhost:3000` in your browser.
+3. Visit `localhost:3000` in your browser